Know what to change today

 Three zones, clear guidance

 Recovery scores map to three zones, each with concrete training implications.
-Green means full capacity — go after your session as prescribed.
-Yellow means moderate recovery — train, but back off total volume by 10–20% and keep RPE capped.
-Red means your body is signaling genuine recovery need — light movement, mobility work, or rest.
+Green means the planned session is reasonable if warmups confirm it.
+Yellow means train with guardrails: trim volume and keep RPE capped.
+Red means recovery should be on the table: light movement, mobility work, or rest.
 No guessing, no willpower battles with yourself.
-The data makes the call.
+The signal makes the next choice clearer.

 Data from any device you already own